JuPfu/hub75_lvgl/README.md

-# LVGL Demo on Raspberry Pi Pico with HUB75 RGB LED Matrix
+# LVGL Demo on Raspberry Pi Pico with Attached HUB75 RGB LED Matrix

-⚠️ **Work in progress - this is an interim version which will definitely change a lot**

-This project demonstrates how to run [LVGL](https://lvgl.io/) on a Raspberry Pi Pico (RP2040 or RP2040-compatible) to drive a HUB75 RGB LED matrix panel using the optimized DMA-based [hub75 driver](https://github.com/JuPfu/hub75).
+This project demonstrates how to run [LVGL](https://lvgl.io/) on a Raspberry Pi Pico (RP2040 or RP2040-compatible microcontroller) to drive an attached HUB75 RGB LED matrix panel.

-It showcases three demo effects:
+## Demo Effects

+This project currently demonstrates three animated demos:

-- **Bouncing Balls** – includes circular vertical scrolling text (15 seconds)
+- 🎾 **Bouncing Balls** — includes circular horizontal scrolling text (15 sec)
-- **Fire Effect** – a 15-second animated flame effect
+- 🔥 **Fire Effect** — Animated flame using procedural effect (15 sec)
-- **Image Animation** – displays a rotating image for two full rotations, followed by a 15-second pause
+- 🖼️ **Image Animation** — Rotating static image for 360 degrees, then idle for 15 sec

-Transition effects like fade-ins or slide-outs are applied between demos.
+✨ Transitions (fade or slide) are applied between demos.

 ---

+## Project Goals and Focus

+The LED matrix driver used in this project is an evolution of [Pimoroni's HUB75 driver](https://github.com/pimoroni/pimoroni-pico/tree/main/drivers/hub75) which leans on [Raspberry Pi's pico-examples/pio/hub75](https://github.com/raspberrypi/pico-examples).
+It is an optimised driver which boosts performance through self-paced, interlinked DMA and PIO processes.
+The LED Matrix driver implementation is described in detail in [Hub75](https://github.com/JuPfu/hub75).
+The examples in this referenced project utilise [Pimoronis Pico Graphics library](https://github.com/pimoroni/pimoroni-pico/tree/main/libraries/pico_graphics) to show the capabilities of the LED matrix driver.
+Pimoronis Pico Graphics library is a tiny graphics library <cite>which supports drawing text, primitive and individual pixels and includes basic types such as Rect and Point brimming with methods to help you develop games and applications.</cite>

+The goal of this project is to substitute Pimoronis Pico Graphics library with the **[Light and Versatile Graphics Library](https://lvgl.io/)** (LVGL), which claims ... <cite>to be the most popular free and open-source embedded graphics library to create beautiful UIs for any MCU, MPU and display type.<cite>

 ## Hardware Setup